-Description Called from the lowest-numbered system in RUNNING state when a system leaves the cluster.
+Description Called from the lowest-numbered system in RUNNING state when a system is in jeopardy state or leaves the cluster.

-This event trigger is non-configurable.

-Usage -sysoffline system_state
+Usage -sysoffline system system state

-system-represents the name of the system.

-system_state-represents the value of the State attribute.
+system state-represents the value of the State attribute.

-See "System states" on page 580.

-About the unable\to\restart\agent event trigger
+About the unable to restart agent event trigger

-The following table describes the unable\to\restart\agent event trigger:
+The following table describes the unable to restart agent event trigger:

-Description This trigger is invoked when an agent faults more than a predetermined number of times with in an hour.
+This trigger is invoked when an agent faults more than a predetermined number of times with in an hour.
 When this occurs, VCS gives up trying to restart the agent.
 VCS invokes this trigger on the node where the agent faults.